School Counselors

 Yes.

-Even healthy, functioning children use movement to develop their perception, but they often lack awareness of how their body organization and brain work together.
-Like most skills, understanding the Sensory Body (SB) needs to be learned.
+All children use movement to develop their perception, they still lack awareness of how their body organization and brain work together.
+Like most skills, movement organization starts with the Sensory Body (SB).
+All learning starts with the SB.
+Everything a child does, thinks, and feels involves motion and attention which are inseparable functions in the human body.

 A child’s movement can also provide psychologists with insights into their behavior.
-Aspects of movement can contribute to behavior, self-confidence, and character development.
+Aspects of movement unveil insights to the biosphere of behavior, self-confidence, and character development.

-In the WTM approach, movement is not merely a means to achieve a motor skill; instead, it enhances the synergistic relationship between the mind and body.
-More importantly, the sense of the Sensory Body (SB) helps children gain tangible sense insights to their internal process.
-By understanding their inner processes and how they interact with the outside world, children can make better choices.
+As mentioned many times on this website, the WTM movement is not merely a means to achieve a motor skill; it knocks on the door to an innate intelligence trying to be learned.
+More importantly, the sense of the Sensory Body (SB) helps children gain tangible insights into their internal processes.
+The tangible feeling of the body helps them understand their inner processes.
+WTM complements psychotherapy with the same goal for children to make better choices between their internal processes to external actions.

-For more information, refer to the program “Get Sensational Attention,” which teaches children about their SB.
-The sense of movement is foundational to the development of self-identification.
+For more information on how to help your school introduce the SB, refer to the program “Get Sensational Attention (GSA),” GSA teaches children through animation video program and a User Guide.
 To explore more about the relationship between movement and the psyche, visit the Science page.
-You can also find references to relevant neuroscience research at the bottom of that page.
+You can also find research backing how the method is used at the bottom of that page.

 (√) What should I look for in children’s movement?

-Look for awkwardness in movement patterns.
-We are looking for movement patterns that may be challenging how the child wants to operate versus what is operating.
+Look for awkwardness.
+Look for movement patterns.
+Look for movement patterns that may be challenging how the child wants to operate versus what is operating.
 For example, are their two eyes tracking together?
 Do they use only one leg when they crawl?
 If your child can walk, do they seem balanced on each leg when walking up or down steps?

 Movements beyond exercise have patterns.
 We usually think of movement as exercise.
 However, how we move communicates to the brain in how we think.
 We move in accordance with the behavior of every emotion and thought.
 We move to find and organize balance and coordination.
 The results?
 Physical movement patterns give the brain biological tendencies for mental development.

 Henry, a five-year-old boy, couldn’t listen.
 He would look like he was listening, then crawl under the desks.
-One day, he was walking up the stairs, and I noticed his movement was similar to that of a child with CP (cerebral palsy).
-Henry would grasp the railing with every step for balance and seemed to have difficulty maneuvering his foot onto the next step.
+One day, he was walking up a staircase.
+I (Catherine Mitchell) noticed his movement was similar to that of a child with cerebral palsy.
+Henry would grasp the railing with every step for balance having difficulty maneuvering his feet.

-During the WTM class, instead of playing on top of the mat, Henry would crawl underneath the mat, disrupting the whole class.
-What to observe?
-Something in his body wanted pressure to be around him.
-Under the mat, his actions were saying, “I want you to find my legs.”
-The sense of tactile contact was helping him do that.
+In the WTM class (Part II), instead of playing on top of the mat, Henry crawls underneath the mat right at the beginning of the class and disrupt the whole class.
+What would a teacher need to observe in Henry?
+What was his body saying it wanted.
+Henry’s body wanted pressure to be around his lower body.
+Under the mat, the sense of tactile contact was helping him do that.

 Movement behavior is a clue to how to help a child’s brain.
 Henry needed to feel where his lower body was in space.
 Each class, Henry would run into the classroom and lie down under the mat.
 His sense of organization from his lower body to his upper body was not happening.

-The following week, he put his feet within reach of me.
-The biomechanics of his movement patterns were disengaged between his feet and his torso.
-For the next six weeks, a few minutes a week, I stimulated actions to help him sense his lower body into his torso.
-(See find Feldenkrais® Practitioner page if you want to know how.)
+In the following weeks, he put his feet within reach of me.
+The functional actions of his movement patterns are awkward from his feet and his torso.
+For the next six weeks (a few minutes a week), movements were designed to stimulate actions from his feet to his lower body and into his torso.
+(See find Feldenkrais® Practitioner, because with cognitive disorders, you need professional eyes to see what needs to be done.)

-Once the nervous system senses dysfunctional patterns of action, it can begin to reeducate them.
+Once Henry’s nervous system senses the dysfunctional patterns of action, it begins to reeducate them.
 That awkward movement pattern is tied to his cognitive disorder.
-When his body integrated (meaning it became graceful from his feet through to his spine), within 48 hours, his character totally changed (within 48 hours.
-He started talking for the first time.
-I had never heard his voice before.
-Not only did he talk, but he some traumas that happened to him in school.
-After reeducating the motion from his feet into his torso, he was also able to follow directions.
+When his body integrated (meaning it became graceful from his feet to his spine), within 48 hours, his character totally changed.
+We saw this time frame of shifts with every cognitively challenged child.

 (√) What do you mean by the “biomechanics behind psychology?”

 How can movement change the demeanor of a child?
 What effects does motion have on mental disorders such as attention deficit?
 The science behind the biomechanics of psychology deserves serious attention.
-Today, 2025, more than ever, we are seeing a skyrocketing confusion between what people do and what they think they are doing.
-We need bridge builders between research, classrooms, and medical offices.
-The “bridge” is made of the heart.
-More specifically, the heart of consciousness.
+Today (2025), more than ever, we are seeing skyrocketing examples of people not knowing the difference between what they do and what they think they are doing.
+Is it technology?
+Is it the way children are raised?
+We need to be the bridge builders between research, classrooms, and communities.
+The “bridge” is made of the heart—more specifically, the heart of consciousness in the Sensory Body.

 When the word “awareness” is used in this context, it means the experience of sensory knowledge.
-Sensory knowledge, or the Sensory Body (SB), is sensations, actions, and organization of motion married to the brain.
-To “experience” this awareness SB, it needs to be taught.
+Sensory knowledge, or the Sensory Body (SB), is sensations, actions, and organization of motion married to the brain as one.
+Only “experience” teaches the SB because it’s a feeling, not a thought.